Scams and Fraud

 3. Pay close attention to details.

 Before you click a link, inspect it closely.
-Most well-known brands will direct you to a site containing their domain name (for example, Beaconstac).
+Most well-known brands will direct you to a site containing their domain name.
 Look for typos or misplaced letters in the URL.
 HTTPS in the address is another sign of a secure website.

 When you land on the webpage, evaluate it for brand consistency.
 Fraudulent sites may include incorrect logos, colors, or fonts.